ministryofjustice/security-guidance/docs/guidance-for-using-open-internet-tools.md

 -   things you [must think about](#using-oits) when using an OIT, such as [data protection](#privacy-and-personal-information)
 -   information on [who to contact](#getting-help) if you would like help or advice

-**Note:** To access some of the links in this guide you'll need to be connected to the MoJ Intranet
+Note: To access some of the links in this guide you'll need to be connected to the MoJ Intranet.

 ## Overview